Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Constraints

 The lower bound in Ref.~\cite{Shin:2021bvz} (dashed green) is an order of magnitude stronger than ours.
 This discrepancy can be attributed to the way the bremsstrahlung rates are implemented.
 Ref.~\cite{Shin:2021bvz} used one-pion exchange, which is known to overestimate this rate as compared to nucleon-nucleon bremsstrahlung data.
 This overestimate was first shown in \cite{Rrapaj:2015wgs} and more recently in \cite{Hardy:2024gwy}.
 Following the argument in Appendix D of \cite{Hardy:2024gwy}, we have used soft radiation approximation in deriving our bremsstrahlung rates Eq.~(\ref{GammaBremIbr}).
 The lower bound in Ref.~\cite{Croon:2020lrf} (dashed black) for $m_X\lesssim 10 \;\mev$ was obtained by recasting the constraint on a vector boson coupling to just baryon number.
 However, in this process they did not take into account finite temperature effects lifting the bremsstrahlung quadrupole suppression, and hence arrived at a bound that is weaker than ours.

 In the chargephobic case, the dominant production mode is $pn$ bremsstrahlung off of neutrons which is both $m_X$ independent and oblivious to finite temperature corrections.
 This rate sets the lower bound.
 The upper bound is set by inverse bremsstrahlung and decays into neutrinos inside the PNS\@.
 Furthermore, with the absence of the $X \rightarrow \ee$ decay channel, there are no efficient processes to facilitate the absorption of $X$ outside the neutrinosphere.
 Consequently, the constraint is insensitive $\rfar$.
-In terms of complexity, the chargephobic SN cooling constraint is the simplest of $\vp$ limits to derive.
+In terms of complexity, the chargephobic SN cooling constraint is the simplest to derive among the three cases that we considered.
 Nevertheless, this limit demonstrates the resilience of the SN cooling bound even when $X$ has no couplings to electrons and protons.